Top Reasons The Bailiwick of Ennerdale is the Rembrandt of All Liberty's and English

 Ennerdale is unique because it is not simply a Norman or medieval construct.
 It is a Celtic tribal territory, a Saxon manor, a Viking dale, and a royal

 forest-bailiwick, ruled over the centuries by jarls, warlords, chiefs, kings, and lords.
-This continuous layering of power makes
+This continuous layering of power

-time immemorial, with roots in Celtic, Norse, Danish, and Anglo-Saxon
+estate of time immemorial, with roots in Celtic, Norse, Danish, and Anglo-Saxon

 sovereignty.